getherbie/herbie/website/site/pages/2-doc/3-contents/2-page-properties.md

 ## Custom variables

-Any custom variable in the page properties block that is not predefined will be automatically recognized by Herbie CMS and made available in the layout files and page content.
+Any custom variable in the page properties block that is not predefined will be automatically recognized by Herbie and made available in the layout files and page content.
 For example, if you declare a variable `class`, you can retrieve it in the layout file and use it to set a CSS class.

 In the page properties you declare the value of the variable: